Make your mark

 - Expanding your technical knowledge

 - Gaining unique, private access to product teams and upcoming releases

 - Receiving cool swag merchandise

 Red Hat Accelerators are encouraged to actively engage and contribute to the community in the following ways (but not limited to):

-- Participate and be an active member to the community in meetings, discussions, and tech forums
+- Participate and be an active member of the community in meetings, discussions, and tech forums

-- Share your IT knowledge and experiences with the community and Red Hat
+- Share your knowledge and experiences with the community and Red Hat

 - Provide product feedback and insights via meetings, polls, and surveys